Marine Control PCB: The Electronic Core Navigating Harsh Marine Environments

 - Rudder Actuator Control Unit: Executes steering commands.

-- GMDSS Communication Unit: Transmits distress signals.
+- GMDSS Communication Unit: Sends distress signals.

 Special Requirements for Detection and Sensing Equipment PCBs

-In addition to traditional navigation and communication, modern vessels are equipped with various advanced detection devices to enhance their perception of the surrounding environment.
+In addition to traditional navigation and communication, modern vessels are also equipped with various advanced detection devices to enhance their perception of the surrounding environment.

 Get a PCB Quote